bizz-app/bizz-app.github.io/README.md

 ## Privat

 Your data is yours.
 You can decide where to save it.
-We will nit host any infrastructure.
+We will not host any infrastructure.

 ## Free